-Ilyushin Il-38 Maritime Patrol / ASW Aircraft, Russian Federation
+Ilyushin Il-38 Maritime Patrol / ASW Aircraft, Russia

 The Ilyushin Il-38 is a maritime patrol and anti-submarine warfare (ASW) aircraft designed by the Russia-based Ilyushin Aviation Complex.
 Derived from the Ilyushin Il-18 turboprop transport aircraft, the Il-38 can be deployed in surveillance, search and rescue, maritime reconnaissance and anti-submarine warfare operations.
 The aircraft can detect and intercept surface vessels and submarines.